Ohio Gov. Mike DeWine tests positive ahead of Trump visit

 The Republican governor's office said he took the test as part of standard protocol before he was to meet Trump at an airport in Cleveland.
 He had planned to join the president on a visit to the Whirlpool Corp. plant in northwest Ohio.

 His office said the 73-year-old DeWine had no symptoms, but was returning to Columbus before Trump landed.
 His office said he and his wife, Fran DeWine, will both be tested there.
-DeWine then plans to quarantine at his home in Cedarville for 14 days.
+DeWine then plans to quarantine at his Cedarville home for 14 days.

 Lt.
 Gov. Jon Husted tested negative.
 DeWine, in his first term as governor, is one of Ohio’s most familiar politicians, previously serving as a U.S. congressman, two-term U.S. senator, Ohio attorney general and lieutenant governor.

-Deputy White House Press Secretary Judd Deere tweeted that the president wishes DeWine “a speedy and full recovery and commends the job he’s doing for the great state of Ohio.”
+“A very good friend of mine just tested positive," Trump said.
+He added that DeWine “has done a fantastic job."

+Trump's visit to Ohio comes amid signs that he faces a tight race with former Vice President Joe Biden in a state he carried by 8 percentage points in 2016.

-DeWine becomes the second U.S. governor to test positive for coronavirus after Oklahoma Gov. Kevin Stitt announced he contracted the virus last month.
+DeWine becomes the second U.S. governor to test positive for the coronavirus after Oklahoma Gov. Kevin Stitt announced he contracted the virus last month.
 In recent weeks, DeWine has pleaded with Ohioans to take personal responsibility over the virus’ spread across the state.
-He had resisted a statewide mask mandate until July 23 when the number of daily cases in the state began to push over 1,000.
+He had resisted a statewide mask mandate until July 23.

-Ohio is nearing 100,000 reported cases since the pandemic began.
-The number of cases began to decrease after the first surge, hitting a low in late May, before beginning to rise again in mid-June as Ohio began to reopen businesses.
-More than 3,600 Ohioans with probable or confirmed cases of coronavirus have died.
+The number of positive cases in Ohio had decreased after the first surge, hitting a low in late May.
+But numbers again began to rise in mid-June as Ohio began to reopen businesses.
+More than 3,600 Ohioans have died.

 DeWine's first try at a statewide requirement for wearing masks inside businesses — back in April — drew backlash that led him to rescind that directive the following day, a stutter among the aggressive moves that had won him early praise in his efforts to curb the virus.

-Note: This story has been corrected to show the Lordstown plant is a former General Motors plant, not a current GM plant.